 This is to summarize the third instalment of our SEO for Photography Guide.
 I know it sounds like a lot of work, but the outcomes can be incredible, especially when you eventually get to work because someone has found your website.
 Soon, your search engine rankings may become a significant source of potential new clients.

-If you are curious to read more online, I highly recommend the SEO Book of Photographers.
-Their whole site is dedicated to teaching SEO for photography, and they really know their business.
+If you are curious to read more online, I highly recommend the SEO Book of Photographers which is dedicated to teaching SEO for photography – and they really know their business!